quantizedmassivemimo/1bit_precoding/README.md

 The linear precoders MRT, ZF, and WF can be used together with multi-bit quantization, whereas the nonlinear precoders BB-1, EXS, SDR, SP, and SQUID are supported only for 1-bit quantization.
 For ill-conditioned problems, the convergence of SQUID can be improved by tuning (see detailed comments in the code).
 It is recommended to use BB-1, EXS, SP, and SDR only for smaller systems, as the complexity of these precoders scales unfavorably with the number of BS antennas.

-If you are using any of the precoders BB-1, EXS, and SP for a publication, then you should *also* cite our paper:
+If you are using any of the precoders BB-1, EXS, or SP for a publication, then you should *also* cite our paper:

 S. Jacobsson, W. Xu, G. Durisi, and C. Studer, “MSE-optimal 1-bit precoding for multiuser MIMO via branch and bound,” in Proc.
 IEEE Int.
 Conf.
 Acoust., Speech, Signal Process.
 (ICASSP), Calgary, Canada, Apr.
 2018, to appear.